ADACS-Australia/mwa_trigger/docs/quick_start/creating_new_proposal.rst

         id: int = 20
         proposal_id: str = "ATCA_test_GRB"

-The variables for the parent class ProposalSettings are defined in the class variables and additional variables can be defined in the class.
-Please see the class for prop_mwa_gw_bns as example.
-All the logics can be defined in the two main functions in the class. is_worth_observing function will define three trigger variables and one log text and add them to the context dictionary.
+The variables for the parent ``class ProposalSettings`` are defined as class variables, with the option to add additional variables within the class.
+For an example, refer to the ``prop_mwa_gw_bns`` class.
+All logic can be implemented in the class's two main functions.
+The ``is_worth_observing`` function defines three trigger variables and one log message, adding them to the context dictionary.

 .. code-block::